zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

              5. Else do:
                 1. If the owner name of the NSEC record is not *Child Zone* then add name server IP to the *NSEC Mismatches Apex* set.
-                2. Else if the type list in the NSEC record does not match the following criteria then add name server IP to the *NSEC Incorrect Type List* set:
+                2. Else if the type list in the NSEC record matches at least one of the following criteria then add name server IP to the *NSEC Incorrect Type List* set:
-                   1. Contains SOA, NS, DNSKEY, NSEC and RRSIG.
+                   1. At least one of SOA, NS, DNSKEY, NSEC or RRSIG is missing.
-                   2. Does not contain NSEC3PARAM or NSEC3.
+                   2. At least one of NSEC3PARAM or NSEC3 is included.
                 3. Retrieve the NSEC record from the response.
                 4. Retrieve the RRSIG records for the retrieved NSEC record.
                 5. If the NSEC record does not have a matching RRSIG